kmenschig/Tutorials/openfoam/openfoam.md

 Make sure that the case has only 0.org and constant/polyMesh and constant/extendedFeatureEdgeMesh are deleted.
 The folder constant should only contain the triSurface folder and the properties files.
+Do not use the overwrite option.
+Also, make sure that the time steps in controlDict are long enough to be able to observe the movement of the mesh.

 ```
+rm -r 0
 rm -r constant/polyMesh
 rm -r constant/extendedFeatureEdgeMesh
 ```